aws-samples/serverless-patterns/docdb-lambda/README.md

 ## How it works

-This pattern creates Amazon DocumentDB Cluster along with AWS Lambda Function in the supplied VPC configurations.
-An Event Source Mapping (ESM) is created that will help Lambda to process the events from a Change Stream in DocumentDB.
-The ESM will use AWS Secrets manager to authenticate the Lambda Client to DocumentDB.
-Two Security Groups will be created for DocumentDB and Lambda function, to ensure connectivity.
+This pattern creates Amazon DocumentDB Cluster along with an AWS Lambda Function in the supplied VPC configurations.
+An Event Source Mapping (ESM) is created that will help Lambda to process the events from a change stream in DocumentDB.
+The ESM will use AWS Secrets Manager to authenticate the Lambda client to DocumentDB.
+Two Security Groups will be created for DocumentDB and Lambda function to ensure connectivity for DocumentDB and the Lambda function.

 In this tutorial, we will be creating a database **'docdbdemo'** and a collection **'products'**.
-We will be tracking changes to this **'products'** collection and activate Change Streams here.
+We will be tracking changes to this **'products'** collection and activate change streams here.

-Whenever a record in the **'products'** collection updates, the Lambda will receive an Event and invoke the Lambda Function.
+Whenever a record in the **'products'** collection updates, the Lambda service will receive an Event and invoke the Lambda function.
-This function will print the Event received from ESM in its CloudWatch logs.
+This function will print the event received from ESM in its CloudWatch logs.

-The Secret Manager and DocumentDB credentials are as follows:
-**username** - testadmin
-**password** - testpassword
+The credentials mentioned under Secret Manager will be used by clients for connecting to DocumentDB.

 You can check this [AWS Documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-documentdb.html) for more information.